eberban/eberban/books/tour/src/borrowings.md

 makes comprehension easier to a listener/reader who might not be familiar with the borrowed word.

 If a more complex place structure is needed, **zai** can be used instead.
-In this case the borrowing can have an arbitrary place structure.
+In this case the borrowing can have an arbitrary place structure (to be inferred from context).
 It should only be used when the listener/reader is assumed to know the original word.

 > Phonetic retranscription is not mandatory.
 For exemple, borrowings can be